-The capacity: The strategy provides focus, but differences in actors' interests persist
+The capacity: The strategy provides focus, but differences in actors' interests persist well before the government consultations with the Chinese, the chancellery dragged the process out over months until after the consultations and just before the parliamentary summer break.

 While the "Strategy on China" provides clear orientation on how to understand China and the challenges it poses to Germany, the paper cannot be expected to put an end to intense political debates about concrete decisions.